-We have asked adult clients recovering from alcohol and substance abuse about their earliest drug use.
+We asked adult clients recovering from alcohol and substance abuse about their earliest drug use.
 In all but a small percentage, their parents did try to intervene early on, but the clients were adept at deflecting the question of drug abuse.
 In fact, they were so convincing that their parents often moved away from the addiction topic altogether, until the evidence was indisputable and seemingly incurable.
 By the time the truth was discovered, the client was already separating from the family, and in many cases overdosing.
-Eventually, they only spoke to their family when incarcerated, in addiction treatment or in the hospital.
+Over long periods of time, even years, they only spoke to their family while incarcerated, in addiction treatment or in the hospital.

-When a parent confronts their child or adult child regarding alcohol or drug abuse, these are the top deflective answers we recorded, starting with #5.
+When a parent confronts their child or adult child regarding alcohol or drug abuse, these are the top deflective answers, starting with #5.

 #5 - “It’s just pot.” - Many parents believe that and soon find out it’s more than just pot and has been for some time.
 Even if it is “just pot”, most drug addiction starts with marijuana or alcohol between the ages of 12-15.
 By the same token, your kids will never tell you how bad it is.
 Parents have brought their young adults to treatment telling us “She doesn’t shoot up.
 She just takes pills.”
 Then we find evidence of needles on intake.

 #4 - “That’s not mine.” - When paraphernalia was found in their room, in their backpack or on their person, the prevailing answer that worked, was just that simple, but usually with a very detailed story, deflecting with anger toward someone else.
-From Client FD*, laughing, “Are you kidding me?
+From Karla*, laughing, “Are you kidding me?
 It’s that disgusting piece of crap in my algebra class.
 That A#($*%H#^%e!
-The teacher said she was going to go through his backpack, and right before that he walked by me and I felt him bump my backpack.”
+The teacher said she was going to go through his stuff, and right before that he walked by me and I felt him bump my backpack.”
+The varied stories of deflection were very creative.
 After all, addiction has always been a blame game.

 #3 - “You know I would never do that.
-I’m not stupid.” - This one often came with a dissertation about an older “black sheep” family member.
-Client MD recalls, “I grew up watching my Uncle Joe, who we all loved, just destroy his life.
-So I would say, ‘I’m not Uncle Joe.
-I’ve seen that my whole life.
+I’m not stupid.” - This one often came with a dissertation of having learned the lesson from the “black sheep” of the family.
+Danny* recalls, “I grew up watching Uncle Bob, who we all loved, just destroy his life.
+So I would just say, ‘I’m not Uncle Bob.
 I’m not stupid.”

-#1 - “Go ahead and drug test me.” - This was the all time favorite to cover addiction.
+#1 - “Go ahead and drug test me.” - This was the all time favorite to cover addiction and extremely effective.
 We asked why they would so readily submit to drug testing, and even beg for it.
-Client FA* said, “They’re totally not expecting it.
+Allison* said, “They’re totally not expecting it.
 And it works.
 I knew they never would, and they never did.”
-Client MC* echoed, “I said it all the time, so confidently, and bottom line is, they really wanted to believe I was not using drugs.
+Clint* echoes, “I said it all the time, so confidently, and bottom line is, they really wanted to believe I was not using drugs.
 So that’s all it took.”
-Client MA added, “I just knew I could get clean urine.”
-Client FB* “I knew they probably would just accept that answer, and they did.
+Adrian* adds, “I just knew I could get clean urine.”
+Bryce* offers, “I knew they would just accept that answer, and they did.
 And if they ever did test me, I knew I could cleanse.”
-Client FD* “I said it every time they asked me.
+Donna* confesses, “I said it every time they asked me.
 I even said, ‘Would you please get a urine test, so we can end this discussion once and for all?’ and they never gave me a test.”